robentambayong/football-shop/README.md

 ---

-## 2. XML vs JSON — which is better?
+## 2. XML vs JSON - Which is better?
 Why is JSON more popular?

 JSON is the more practical choice for modern web APIs, but XML still has useful features in certain domains.